 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

 A vaccine is not recommended for:

-- People who have had a life-threatening allergic reaction to a previous dose of vaccine, or to any component of the vaccine including yeast (in the hepatitis B and HPV vaccines), latex (in some hepatitis B and meningococcal C vaccines), neomycin and gelatin (in some chickenpox vaccines).
+- People who have had a life-threatening allergic reaction to a previous dose of vaccine, or to any component of the vaccine including yeast (in the hepatitis B and HPV vaccines), latex (in some hepatitis B vaccines), neomycin and gelatin (in some chickenpox vaccines).

 - Some people who have an immune system weakened by disease or medical treatment should not receive chickenpox vaccine.

 - People who have had a blood transfusion or received other blood products may need to wait up to 11 months before receiving the chickenpox vaccine, depending on which blood product they received.

 - People with active untreated tuberculosis should not get the chickenpox vaccine.